 - Individual collection items, such as blog posts, don’t support page headers and footers.

-- Regular Pages don’t have separate page header and footer areas.
-You can create a header or footer on a Regular Page by adding blocks directly to the page.
+- Layout Pages don’t have separate page header and footer areas.
+You can create a header or footer on a Layout Page by adding blocks directly to the page.

 - Hidden header or footer content may appear when you share the page on social media.
 To prevent this, delete the content from the header and footer before hiding them with the Show Page Header or Show Page Footer tweaks.